TyGordon/Constructables/README.md

 - Another Richelieu-inspired battleship with 2 Pieces of the Resistance at the front (Or a similarly large railgun)

 BB PAC BROADSIDER
-- An asymetric battleship with a PAC on the starboard side (Malevolence-style)
+- An asymmetric battleship with a PAC on the starboard side (Malevolence-style)

 BC MISSILE BOAT
-- A boat with huge missiles and LAMs
+- A boat with huge missiles and a LAMS

 DD/CL ORGAN
 - A small boat with the organ gun